The Plan was to do more than just the Gus Luck Track.

 A number of Trips over recent times have been routed through Merredin.
 It is now compulsory to stop at Merredin Bakery.
 What a thriving business!
 Indicative of what happens when a good product is offered at a fair price.
 Non stop foot traffic.
 That front door just kept on banging.

 We left Merredin for Burracoppin, Westonia and Sandford Rocks.
-Hunts Track is close to the Rocks but it is overgrown and impassable – as we found out after only a few hundred metres of bush bashing.
+The Hunt Track is close to the Rocks but it is overgrown and impassable – as we found out after only a few hundred metres of bush bashing.

 Hard on vehicles, particularly mirrors, the A pillar and anything hanging off the vehicle such as an awning.
 Back to the bitumen.

-Our route took us past Kodjerning and Moorine wells – both part of Hunts Track – to Southern Cross.
+Our route took us past Kodjerning and Moorine wells – both part of the Hunt Track – to Southern Cross.